 - Frontline health care and social assistance workers

 Group 2 is scheduled for an increase on 1st November 2020.
 This group includes

 - A range of other industries

 The third group will receive their wage increase on 1st February 2021, and will affect:

 - Accommodation and food services

 - Retail trade

 What about Annualised Salaries and Individual Flexibility Agreements, or other agreements?

 If you have a written agreement with your employees, either an IFA or an annual salary agreement, you’ll need to make sure that they remain ‘better off overall’ when compared to the new award rates.
 Assurance HR can help you run the appropriate testing on this, and ensure your pay rates are compliant.

 Assurance HR fully appreciates the challenging economic environment we’re all facing, and we’re here to help you understand how this decision affects your business.
 If you need help unpacking the ruling, auditing and calculating pay rates, or any other flow-on effect, contact us today!
-Call us on 1800 577 515, or book an appointment directly here.
+Call us on 1800 577 515.